moodlebox/moodlebox.net/content/en/about/index.md

 ### Contributors

-{{< figure src="connected.png" alt="Connected" width="300" class="right-aligned-image" >}} The translation of the MoodleBox website into German was mainly done by [Ralf Krause][krause].
+{{< figure src="connected.png" alt="Connected" width="300" class="right-aligned-image" >}} The translation of the MoodleBox documentation and website into German was mainly done by [Ralf Krause][krause].
 Ralf is the maintainer of the German Moodle language packages (de, de_du, de_kids) and is very active in the German and international Moodle community.
 [Visvanath Ratnaweera][ratna] also took part.

+The translation of the MoodleBox documentation and website into Spanish was done by [Steve Miley][steve].
+Steve has been community administrator of Moodle Users Association.
+[Eric Efrain Solano-Uscanga][eric] also took part.

 Other contributors include: